heyitschun/cs-essentials/concepts/time-complexity/README.md

 f(n) -> n^3
 ```

-While this functions will grow even faster than the quadratic function, it appears much less frequently.
+While this function will grow even faster than the quadratic function, it appears much less frequently.

 ## Exponential functions